Accommodation in London

 You should also ensure that you are provided with the following:

-Please note: It is your responsibility to return the property in the same condition as when it was let to you, allowing for fair wear and tear.
-When moving in it is a good idea to record the condition of the property, taking photographs of any existing damage.
+Please note: You are responsible for returning the property in the same condition as when it was let to you, allowing for fair wear and tear.
+When moving in, it is a good idea to record the property's condition and take photographs of any existing damage.

-- The amount of rent payable and the date on each month that it should be paid
+• The amount of rent payable and the date of each month that it should be paid

-Please see here for the University of London Housing Service 'Contract checking guide' for more information.
+Please see the University of London Housing Service's 'Contract checking guide' for more information.

 You should make sure that you are clear about the period of notice on any contract you sign.
 Notice periods are usually one or two months.